-The Victoria Road (map) that runs from Cape Town to Hout Bay is one of my favourite drives anywhere in the world.
+The Victoria Drive (map) that runs from Cape Town to Hout Bay is one of my favourite drives anywhere in the world.
 The road winds its way from the foot of Signal Hill at the edge of Cape Town’s downtown area along the coast, past the iconic peaks of the Twelve Apostles and the azure waters of the Atlantic Ocean, to the breathtaking Hout Bay.
 Smack in the middle of this spectacular route is the Twelve Apostles Hotel and Spa (Booking.com), a luxurious hotel and spa near Cape Town.

 The Twelve Apostles Hotel and Spa Cape Town is perched on the fynbos-covered slopes of the Twelve Apostles and has a commanding view of the Atlantic Ocean.
 The superb views will blow you away the minute you enter the property.
 At least, that was the impact the view had on me – I was ‘blown’ into a comfy chair on the terrace and somehow, a glass of Chenin Blanc appeared at my side and all I had to do was sit back, have a sip of the chilled, fruity wine and immerse myself in the view! 🙂

 I loved the stunning contrast of the property’s whitewashed Cape Dutch buildings against the rugged hunchback-like peaks of the Twelve Apostles.

 It was hard to tear myself away from the terrace but the prospect of a massage at the Spa made it slightly easier.
 I made my way down to the Spa and was greeted by a hostess who showed me around the Spa and described the variety of treatments.
 There were elegant lounges, a Health Bar, the Rasul Chamber (an Arab-inspired treatment combining mud and steam), plunge pools, a salt-flotation pool (which recreates a Dead Sea floating experience), indoor treatment rooms and an adjacent terrace for Spa visitors.